Dinesh281197/AD-HOC-INSIGHTS/README.md

 ## How to Use

 1. **SQL Queries**:
-   - Navigate to the `SQL Queries` folder.
+   - Navigate to the `AD HOC SQL Queries` folder.
    - Run the SQL scripts in your MySQL environment to extract the necessary data.

 2. **Power BI Visualizations**: